pessimistic-io/slitherin/README.md

 **Welcome!** We are the [pessimistic.io](https://pessimistic.io/) team, and in recent months we have been actively developing our [own **Slither detectors**](https://github.com/pessimistic-io/custom_detectors/tree/master/slither_pess/detectors) to help with code review and audit process.
 This repository contains everything you may require to work with them: they are **fully operational and we have made them available to the public for the first time!**

-> We would also be delighted if you, dear community, let us know if you have discovered an issue via our detectors.
-You may contact us via opening a [PR/Issue](https://github.com/pessimistic-io/custom_detectors/issues) or [directly](mailto:gm@pessimistic.io), whichever is more convenient for you!

 We increased the sensitivity of our detectors since they are *quite straightforward* and not written in the "original style."
 As a result, they produce FPs ([False Positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives)) slightly more frequently than original ones, **which is actually their primary feature**.
 So that, our detectors are a kind of automation of the checks implemented in the checklist, their main purpose is to look for issues and assist the code auditor.

+Please let us know if you have discovered an issue/bug/vulnerability via our custom Slither detectors.
+You may contact us via opening a [PR/Issue](https://github.com/pessimistic-io/custom_detectors/issues) or [directly](mailto:gm@pessimistic.io), whichever is more convenient for you!  💎

 ## Repository Navigation